 Personalized Parkinson's Project

-In collaboration with Radboud University Medical Center, Radboud University and ParkinsonNet, we are conducting a multi-year study in the Netherlands to explore many factors that may impact the course of Parkinson’s disease.
-The study design has been published in BMC Neurology.
-Our vision is to identify new biological markers that will allow us to track the progression of the disease more sensitively and potentially provide a foundation for new and more personalized treatments.
+In collaboration with Radboud University Medical Center, Radboud University and ParkinsonNet, we are supporting a multi-year study in the Netherlands to explore factors that may impact the course of Parkinson’s disease.
+This collective effort, known as the Personalized Parkinson’s Project, seeks to identify new biological markers that will allow us to better track progression of the disease and potentially provide a foundation for new and more personalized treatments.

 How are you making it happen?

-ParkinsonNet is comprised of 3,000 medical and allied health professionals treating all people with Parkinson’s disease in the Netherlands.
-This network provides unique access to comprehensive daily data.
-With this information, the team can aggregate multiple data points from a nationally representative cohort to identify patterns that affect the progression of the disease in a methodical and robust way.
+ParkinsonNet provides unique access to comprehensive Parkinson’s data in the Netherlands.
+By combining this information with data gathered from devices like the investigational Verily Study Watch, the team can aggregate multiple data points from a nationally representative cohort to identify patterns that affect the progression of the disease in a methodical and robust way.